aidos-lab/aidos-lab.github.io/README.md

 ## Fonts

-- The font used on the website and in the logo is 'Fira Sans'
+- The font used on the website and in the logo is 'Fira Sans' in the 'Light' variant.
+The 'Light' variant is used nowhere else on the website.
 - The Helmholtz.AI font face is called 'Herrmann'
 - The AIH font and Helmholtz Centre font is called 'Info Text Web Pro.'